Cascading/lingual/lingual-client/docs/hadoop.md

 ## AWS EMR

-If working with a remote Amazon Elastic MapReduce cluster, see the [Bash EMR](https://github.com/cwensel/bash-emr) utilities, specifically the `emrconf` command to fetch remote configuration files.
+If working with a remote Amazon Elastic MapReduce cluster from a local terminal/shell, see the [Bash EMR](https://github.com/cwensel/bash-emr) utilities, specifically the `emrconf` command to fetch remote configuration files locally that can be pointed to with `HADOOP_CONF_DIR`.

 If errors are encountered executing SQL queries remotely, calling: